jmilgie/ProjectKeziah/README.md

 To make changes to this site:

 1. Modify files in the \Visual-Metaphysics-No2-Reincarnation/site\ directory
+2. To update the main landing page, edit the \index.html\ file in the root directory
-2. Commit and push to GitHub
+3. Commit and push to GitHub
-3. GitHub Actions will automatically deploy to GitHub Pages
+4. GitHub Actions will automatically deploy to GitHub Pages

 ## Live Site